sofianhadi1983/WeduzClientServer/README.md

 # AlphaClientServer

-This project containing three different images, one server and two clients.
+This project consisting three containers, one server and two clients.
 Server use plain `json` file for storing logs.

 This project use Alpine Linux.